 What are the global perspectives on a human resources career?

-Choosing the right concentration within an online human resources degree program in Texas depends on your career goals and interests.
-Popular concentrations include talent acquisition, employee relations, and compensation and benefits.
-According to the Texas Workforce Commission, Texas employers increasingly value skills in workforce planning and labor law compliance.
+Choosing the right concentration within an online human resources degree program in Texas depends on your career goals and the state's job market.
+Popular options include talent acquisition, employee relations, and compensation management.
+According to the Texas Workforce Commission, HR roles focusing on recruitment and training are growing at about 7% annually in Texas, faster than the national average.

 See What Experts Have To Say About Studying Human Resources